-The "annual prevalence" rate is usually shown as a percentage of the youth and adult population.
-The definitions of the age groups vary, however, from country to country.
-Given a highly skewed distribution of drug use among the different age cohorts in most countries (youth and young adults tend to have substantially higher prevalence rates than older adults or retired persons), differences in the age groups can lead to substantially diverging results.
+^h For a detailed discussion on each of the indicator and setting up local and national drug use monitoring systems, please see UNODC Toolkit Module 1:Developing an Integrated Drug Information System, UN, 2003 highly skewed distribution of drug use among the different age cohorts in most countries (youth and young adults tend to have substantially higher prevalence rates than older adults or retired persons), differences in the age groups can lead to substantially diverging results.
 Typical age groups used by UNODC Member States are: 12+; 14+: 15+; 18+; 12-60; 16-59; 18-60; 15-45; 15-75; and, increasingly, aged 15-64.
 The revised version of the Annual Reports Questionnaire (ARQ) stipulates the age group 15-64 as the key population group to be measured.
 Where the age groups reported by Member States did not differ significantly from this age group, they were presented as reported and the age group specified.
-Where studies were based on significantly different age groups, results were adjusted to the age group of 15-64.
+Where studies were based on significantly different age groups, results were typically adjusted to the age group of 15-64.

 The methods used for collecting data on illicit drug use vary from country to country.
 This reduces comparability.
 The options for post adjustment to reduce these differences are limited.
 UNODC thus welcomes efforts at the regional level to arrive at more comparable data (as is currently the case in Europe under the auspices of EMCDDA and in the Americas under the auspices of CICAD).
+Guidelines for setting up internationally drug information systems with internationally accepted and comparable data definition, and methodologies are provided in the UNODC Toolkit Module 1: Developing an Integrated Drug Information System.

 Diverging results have also been obtained for the same country by applying differing methodological approaches.
 In such cases, the sources were analysed in-depth and priority was given to the most recent data and to the methodological approaches that are considered to produce the best results.
-For example, it is generally accepted that household surveys are reasonably good approaches to estimating cannabis, ATS or cocaine use among the general population, at least in countries where there are no adverse consequences for admitting illicit drug use.
+For example, it is generally accepted that nationally representative household surveys are reasonably good approaches to estimating cannabis, ATS or cocaine use among the general population, at least in countries where there are no adverse consequences for admitting illicit drug use.
 Thus, household survey results were usually given priority over other sources of prevalence estimates, such as reported registry data from the police or from treatment providers.

-However, when it comes to heroin use (or drug injecting), annual prevalence data derived from national household surveys tend to grossly under-estimate such use j, because heroin users often do not live in "typical" households (and may be homeless, in hospitals or in prisons); heroin use is often highly stigmatised so that the willingness to openly report heroin use may be lower; and users are often geographically concentrated in certain areas.
+However, when it comes to heroin use (or drug injecting), or even problematic use of cocaine and ATS, annual prevalence data derived from national household surveys tend to grossly under-estimate such use ^j, because heroin or other problem drug users often do not live in "typical" households (and may be homeless, in hospitals or in prisons); heroin use and other problem drug use is often highly stigmatised so that the willingness to openly report problem use may be lower; and users are often geographically concentrated in certain areas.
 A number of "indirect" methods have been developed to provide estimates for this group of drug users.
-They include various multiplier methods (such as treatment multipliers, police data multipliers, HIV/ AIDS multipliers or mortality multipliers), capture-recapture methods and multivariate indicators.
-In countries where evidence existed that the primary "problem drug" in those countries was opiates, and an indirect estimate existed for "problem drug use" or injecting drug use (largely Western European countries), this was used in preference to household survey estimates of heroin use.
+They include various benchmark and multiplier methods (benchmark data may include treatment demand, police registration or arrest data , data on HIV and AIDS infections, other services utilization by problem drug users, or mortality data), capture-recapture methods and multivariate indicators.
+In countries where evidence existed that the primary "problem drug" in those countries was opiates, and an indirect estimate existed for "problem drug use" or injecting drug use (largely Western European countries and some other countries), this was used in preference to household survey estimates of heroin use.